 – Want to ensure that no part of their property can be used towards a financial assessment for care provision

 As with all financial products and trusts, there are advantage and disadvantages attached to life interest trust wills.

-– Protection for your property against financial assessment.
+– Protection for your property against a financial assessment.
 This reduces the impact residential care home fees will have on your estate

 – Powers which ensure that capital can be paid to nominated beneficiaries (normally children) prior to the death of the survivor